Last Updated on by

 60. Before you head out of house: Make sure that unnecessary appliances are switched off before you go out of the house or on a vacation.
 It is better if you are going on a longer vacation to turn off the main switch section by section (to leave the refrigerator on).

 61. Clear the closet regularly of clothes you do not wear: Do this now: Head on over to your closet and scan on the clothes that you do not wear.
 I am sure you have clothes that you do not wear so often and are occupying the space.
 Clear out the clothes that you do not wear.
 Donate them or sell them on Dubizzle (if you can, that is!).
-Another nifty app to use to sell your good clothes and accessories is Shedd App.
-You may use this app to sell your valuable, fashion products.

 62. Invest in quality products.
 Don’t buy cheap products: We are often attracted to cheaper products.
 However, these items are cheap for a reason.
 They do not last longer.
 For example, I remember when I was a kid, my dad bought us a first TV it was quite expensive Sony brand TV.
 It lasted for more than 3 decades!
 Sure they produce quality products.
 Whereas we replaced it with another brand of TV which started giving problems within couple of years of production.
 Buying cheap is not always beneficial and lasts only short term.

 63. Do not save credit card numbers on online shopping sites: While it’s a great utility to have, saving credit card information on e-commerce sites increases your spending frequency, because it is so convenient.
-Do not offer to save your credit card details on sites.
+Do not save your credit card details on sites.
 It is dangerous too!

 64. Need versus Want: When you are shopping, let’s say for an expensive product at a shopping centre, use this technique: Ask yourself the question, “Why am I buying this product?
-Is it what I need or something that I want?”
+Is it what I NEED or something that I WANT?”
 If your answer is ‘I want’, skip the product.
 This habit has saved me loads of money.
 I used to be the one that accumulated a lot of gadgets and accessories starting from DSLR, lenses, stationery, mobile phone accessories and so on.
 After a point in time, it became a habit .
 But then I was able to avoid most my purchases with this simple question: Do I need it or Do I want it?
 Use it yourself and see the difference.

 65. Rent out your spare room at home: Although this is possible, you must first take due note of the current laws in Dubai.
 Sharing your accommodation is usually not legal.
 However, it is a known fact that many people share their house or rent out a spare room in the house.